What’s the big deal about lifetime limits on your health insurance? Answer? A million-dollar deal, that’s what.

 Those who argue against limiting lifetime coverage claim that it would raise the cost of the premium.
 But even the most conservative estimates demonstrate that the increase in premiums to increase that limit is very small indeed.

-As CBS News reports, a study by PricewaterhouseCoopers reveals the cost of raising the lifetime limit from $1 million to $5 million is only 0.6-0.8 percent, or $3 a month for an individual policy and $8 a month for a family plan.
+As CBS News reports, a study by PricewaterhouseCoopers revealed that the cost of raising the lifetime limit from $1 million to $5 million is only 0.6-0.8 percent, or $3 a month for an individual policy and $8 a month for a family plan.
 The corresponding changes for going from a $5 million to a $10 million limit would be less than 0.1 percent, or less than $1 per month for a single or a family policy.

 Given that the impact of lifting these limits has little impact on premiums, the public may well ask insurance companies why some of them have held onto these policies so long?
 Lifetime limits put the burden on a very few, and contradict the whole idea of insurance itself – pooling resources of the healthy to take care of the very sick.